 One 1ml syringe distributed appropriately is usually the right amount for most people to start with because you get all-over enhancement while still maintaining a natural appearance.
 Slowly building the lip volume is very important.

 UK is the only country in the whole world where anyone can buy and inject dermal fillers.
 We always advice visiting not only a medical practitioner but also visiting a medical clinic setting for all your injectable.

 How is lip filler injected – The procedure:

 Rupesh is medically trained, has an in-depth knowledge of facial anatomy and has skill full artistry, and experience.
-With these qualities we are able to select the right dermal filler for you needs, given your skin type, goals and personal preferences, we perform injections safely and skill fully to achieve a beautiful and natural outcome.
+With these qualities we are able to select the right dermal filler for your needs, given your skin type, goals and personal preferences, we perform injections safely and skillfully to achieve a beautiful and natural outcome.
 More often than not, a combination of different dermal fillers offers the most satisfying, long-lasting results.

 At what age should you get fillers?

 At London Lip Clinic we do not treat anyone under the age of 21 for injectable Lip injections.